Update: 31 August 2021

 The states and territories have used that power differently, depending on the assessed priorities in each jurisdiction.
-Queensland, Northern Territory, Western Australia, South Australia and Tasmania have each issued orders imposing compulsory quarantine requirements for people crossing into their borders.
-To date Victoria, New South Wales and the Australian Capital Territory have declined to order border restrictions.
+All Australian jurisdictions have each issued orders imposing compulsory quarantine requirements for people crossing into their borders.

 The jurisdictions have also imposed varying penalties for breaching public health orders.
-All jurisdictions impose substantial fines, however, parties can also be subject to imprisonment if they breach an order in NSW, Tasmania, the Northern Territory and Western Australia.
+All jurisdictions impose substantial fines, however, parties can also be subject to imprisonment if they breach an order.

 The Exercise of Extraordinary Power